 This is a selected list of my publications.
 Look me up at Google Scholar for another view on my publications.

-The register file (RF) is a critical structure in GPUs: it maintains the states for a large number of threads that are needed to support the GPU processing model.
-The register file organization substantially affects the overall performance and the energy efficiency of a GPU.
-For example, the register file consumes a substantial amount of the dynamic energy of the GPU due to its frequent access, and the limited ports on the operand collectors and the register file banks also affect performance as register operations are serialized to manage port contention.
+The Register File (RF) in GPUs is a critical structure that maintains the state for thousands of threads that support the GPU processing model.
+The RF organization substantially aﬀects the overall performance and the energy efciency of a GPU.
+For example, the frequent accesses to the RF consume a substantial amount of the dynamic energy, and port contention due to limited ports on operand collectors and register fle banks aﬀect performance as register operations are serialized.
 We present CORF, a compiler-assisted Coalescing Operand Register File which performs register coalescing by combining reads to multiple registers required by a single instruction, into a single physical read.
 To enable register coalescing, CORF utilizes register packing to co-locate narrow-width operands in the same physical register.
 CORF uses compiler hints to identify which register pairs are commonly accessed together.
-CORF saves dynamic energy by reducing the number of physical register file accesses, and improves performance by combining read operations, as well as by reducing pressure on the register file.
-To increase the coalescing opportunities, we re-architect the physical register file to allow coalescing reads across different physical registers that reside in mutually exclusive sub-banks; we call this design CORF++.
-The compiler analysis for register allocation for CORF++ becomes a form of graph coloring called the bipartite frustration problem.
+CORF saves dynamic energy by reducing the number of physical register fle accesses, and improves performance by combining read operations, as well as by reducing pressure on the register fle.
+To increase the coalescing opportunities, we re-architect the physical register fle to allow coalescing reads across diﬀerent physical registers that reside in mutually exclusive sub-banks; we call this design CORF++.
+The compiler analysis for register allocation for CORF++ becomes a form of graph coloring called the bipartite edge frustration problem.
 CORF++ reduces the dynamic energy of the RF by 17%, and improves IPC by 9%.

 Dynamic neural networks enable higher represen- tation flexibility compared to networks with a fixed architecture and are extensively deployed in problems dealing with vary- ing input-induced network structure, such as those in Natural Language Processing.
 One of the optimizations used in training networks is persistency of recurrent weights on the chip.
 In dynamic nets, a possibly-inhomogeneous computation graph for every input prevents caching recurrent weights in GPU registers.
 Therefore, existing solutions suffer from excessive recurring off-chip memory loads as well as compounded kernel launch overheads and underutilization of GPU SMs.
 In this paper, we present a software system that enables persistency of weight matrices during the training of dynamic neural networks on the GPU.
 Before the training begins, our ap- proach named Virtual Persistent Processor Specialization (VPPS) specializes a forward-backward propagation kernel that contains in-register caching and operation routines.
 VPPS virtualizes persistent kernel CTAs as CISC-like vector processors that can be guided to execute supplied instructions.
 VPPS greatly reduces the overall amount of off-chip loads by caching weight matrices on the chip, while simultaneously, provides maximum portability as it does not make any assumptions about the shape of the given computation graphs hence fulfilling dynamic net requirements.
 We implemented our solution on DyNet and abstracted away its design complexities by providing simple function calls to the user.
 Our experiments on a Volta micro-architecture shows that, unlike the most competitive solutions, VPPS shows excellent performance even in small batch sizes and delivers up to 6x speedup on training dynamic nets.